Afonsofranca1/diabetes-risk-prediction/README.md

 # Diabetes Risk Prediction

 A machine learning project that predicts the likelihood of diabetes using patient health indicators from the Pima Indians Diabetes dataset.
+It features a web application built using Dash, allowing users to input patient information and receive predictions in real time.

 ---